hashicorp/serf/website/source/docs/commands/index.html.markdown

     agent           Runs a Serf agent
-    event           Send a custom event through the Serf cluster force-leave     Forces a member of the cluster to enter the "left" state join            Tell Serf agent to join cluster keygen          Generates a new encryption key
+    event           Send a custom event through the Serf cluster force-leave     Forces a member of the cluster to enter the "left" state info            Provides debugging information for operators
+    join            Tell Serf agent to join cluster keygen          Generates a new encryption key
-    leave           Gracefully leaves the Serf cluster and shuts down members         Lists the members of a Serf cluster monitor         Stream logs from a Serf agent
+    keys            Manipulate the internal encryption keyring used by Serf leave           Gracefully leaves the Serf cluster and shuts down members         Lists the members of a Serf cluster monitor         Stream logs from a Serf agent